What do MACRA and MIPS mean for your practice?

 MACRA 101: An Introduction to Medicare Changes

-MACRA reforms Medicare’s payment system for physicians.
-The law shifts Medicare to a value based system, tying your Medicare payments to cost and quality performance.
+MACRA changes Medicare’s payment system for physicians.
+The law shifts Medicare to a value based system, tying your fee-for-service Medicare payments to cost and quality performance, opening up new Medicare payment opportunities.

 MACRA changes Medicare payments by:

-- Repealing the current, flawed sustainable growth rate (SGR) methodology or “the doc fix”
+- Repealing the flawed sustainable growth rate (SGR) methodology or “the doc fix”

-- Setting extremely modest baseline increases to your Medicare payments over 10+ years
+- Setting extremely modest increases to your Medicare payments over 10+ years, increases that are well below projected inflation

 - Consolidating current fee-for-service programs (i.e., Meaningful Use, Physician Quality Reporting System, and Value Based Payment Modifier) into a single, fee-for-service based value program (i.e., MIPS)